NEW FEATURE HERE ON THE LINKS PAGE

 POWICK PARISH MAGAZINE ON LINE

-Due to obvious difficulties in distributing the Powick Magazine during the Coronavirus outbreak, the magazine wil be available on line (on this page, see link below) as well as available in print form at the following village locations across Powick and Callow End on the first come basis:
+Due to obvious difficulties in distributing the Powick Parish magazine during the Coronavirus outbreak, the magazine was made available online (on this page, see link below) as well as available in print form at the following village locations across Powick and Callow End on the first come basis:

 Arrangements for the distribution of THE GRAPEVINE for parishioners in Guarlford and Madresfield with Newland will be promoted here too.